Campaign with us

 We need a green recovery, and trees need to be part of it.
 The England Tree Strategy will determine if, and how, that happens.

 Thank you to the thousands of people that joined our campaign to call for a bolder England Tree Strategy.
-The consultation closed on 11 September and Defra will review the responses before it publishes the strategy in the next few months.
+The consultation closed on 11 September and Defra has been reviewing the responses.
+We expect the strategy, now called the England Tree Action Plan, to be published in May 2021.